triton-inference-server/pytriton/README.md

 The following prerequisites must be matched to perform an installation of library:

-- Ubuntu 20.04 - required for Triton Inference Server binary compatibility
+- Operating system with glibc >= 2.31.
+Triton Inference Server and PyTriton has only been rigorously tested on Ubuntu 20.04.
+  Other supported operating systems include Ubuntu 20.04+, Debian 11+, Rocky Linux 9+, Red Hat Universal Base Image 9+.
-- Python version >= 3.8
+- Python version >= 3.8.
+If you are using Python 3.9+, see the section "[Installation on Python 3.9+](docs/installation.md#installation-on-python-39)" for additional steps.
+- pip >= 20.3

 We assume you are comfortable with Python programming language and familiar with Machine Learning models.
 Using [Docker](https://www.docker.com/) is an option, but not mandatory.